 My advice is don’t try to hard in earning money from your blog, just get the content up on your blog and build up a subscriber list through good content and answering all blog comment’s.
 Slowly test out revenue methods without taking too much attention away from the content that they are there to read for in the first place.
 Sometimes adsense works well but you need to have a ton of unique traffic to make a large amount of money.
 You could sell banner ad spots in your side bar, under blog post or in top header for a reasonable rate anyone can afford.
 You could once and awhile buy a product, use it and write a quality review as you have first hand knowledge of the product and could present a good case for your subscribers to either buy it or stay away from it.
 Sometimes talking negative about a product would get someone to buy it to see if it works for them even though you had bad experience with it.

 Don’t always use the same old money making ways you read about on high traffic blog’s.
 Test out your own method’s.
 In fact, you can make a blog into a membership site and have teaser blog posts in which you post 1 paragraph and only registered members (paying ones) can read the rest of the content in that category.
-Depending on the type of blog you create, this could be a real money maker.
+Depending on the type of blog you create, this could be a real money-maker.
 You could even just have no ads on your blog but join aweber and slap up an opt-in form on your blog.
 Provide good content and build up your email list.
 Then send this list some tips related to the niche your blog is in but sneak in a recommendation for other products using your affiliate link.
 If you are good and running email campaigns and have a big list, you could make a lot of money off 1 message you send to your list.
 No need to have ads on your blog if your list converts a few times a month.
-Remember to not sound like a salesman in all the email’s, your subscribers might think you built the list to spam them with affiliate link’s.
+Remember to not sound like a sales rep in all the email’s, your subscribers might think you built the list to spam them with affiliate link’s.
 Mix things up each week with tips (no affiliate links) and real life stuff then squeeze in a promotional offer once and awhile.

 I’m not an expert in making money online but trying to get myself and perhaps yourself to think outside the box when it comes to making money off your blog.
 What works for someone, may never work for you but a strange idea in your head could be the one method that does work but you are too afraid to test out that theory.

 Part of being a blogger is experimenting and not be afraid to do things differently.
 Sometimes this is how you build up a readership because it would be hard to guess what your blog will do next.
 Leave your readers eager to visit your blog the next day or wait for that next email to arrive.
-Get the creative juice’s flowing for pete’s sake.
+Get the creative juice’s flowing for Pete’s sake.